PGA68/es6-tips/README.md

 Aside for the fact that the syntax is much shorter, there is one  more reason to use arrow functions: they have no scope, meaning there is no "this" keyword.
 They will keep the exterior scope.

 ##2.
+Object destructuring

 Similar to array destructuring, object destructuring allows you to asign values to an object in variables.

     let obj = {
         name: 'John Doe',